-It is critical that businesses protect against financial fraud, the loss of sensitive data and the disruption of business operations, and ensure the protection, safety, and security of their guests.
-A successful attack against the Company's critical network infrastructure and supporting system, or on that of the Company's key suppliers, could compromise the Company's confidential information, as well as the trust that stakeholders have in the Company's ability to hold and secure sensitive data and information, along with creating physical safety risks.
-Those attacks may result in negative consequences, including remediation costs, loss of revenue, litigation, and reputational damage.
+Businesses must protect against financial fraud, the loss of sensitive data, and the disruption of business operations, and ensure the protection, safety, and security of their guests.
+A significant, successful attack against the Company's critical network infrastructure and supporting system, or on that of the Company's key suppliers, could result in negative consequences, including loss of revenue, litigation, remediation costs, and reputational damage.

+The Company has a cybersecurity strategy and a program designed to support that strategy.
 The Company invests in technologies, as well as the education and training of its staff, to safeguard its information, and continually reviews its mitigation strategies to align with industry best practices.
-As cyber risk and cybercrime continue to evolve, this may require shifts in strategies and investment.
-The Company will continue to invest in new technologies, reinvest in its education and training of staff, and review, with the assistance of third-party experts, its cybersecurity maturity, risk assessment, disaster recovery, and prevention and detection techniques.
+As cyber risk and cybercrime continue to evolve, this requires shifts in strategies and investment.
+The Company continues to invest in new technologies, reinvest in its education and training of staff, and review, with the assistance of third-party experts, its cybersecurity maturity, risk assessment, disaster recovery, and prevention and detection techniques.